Melvo12/SQL-learning-Daniel/README.md

 # SQL-learning-Daniel
-This a repository for my educational porpuse
+This a repository for my educational purpose.